siliconjungle/tick-network-client/README.md

-# Networking client
+# Tick network client

-A demo networking client app on a tick-rate.
+A demo of a client that sends messages at a regular interval.